By nature, all humans need to feel connected to others. So feeling disconnected can be extremely painful.

 Helpful Resources

-Lonely: A Memoir (Emily White)
+Lonely: A Memoir

 What Happens In Your Body When You’re Lonely (Cleveland Clinic)

-What It’s Like to Have Chronic Loneliness (Vice)
+What it’s Like to Have Chronic Loneliness (Vice)

 You’re Not Alone: Dealing with the Epidemic of Chronic Loneliness (Science Focus)